garciart/pipeline-demo/03-jenkins-container/03-jenkins-container.md

     svn add . --force
     ```

 16. Push your changes to the remote repository.
-When prompted for the repository password, enter ***"Change.Me.123"***:
+If prompted for the repository password, enter ***"Change.Me.123"***:

     ```bash
-    svn commit -m "Added Jenkinsfile."
+    svn commit -m "Added Jenkinsfile." --non-interactive --username 'svnuser' --password 'Change.Me.123'
     ```

 17. Go back to Jenkins, wait two minutes for Jenkins to contact the SVN server, then refresh the page.
 Another build should appear under **Build History**, along with the **Stage View**: